MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/change-setting.md

 ms.reviewer: v-bholmes
 ---

-# Change a setting in the Dynamics 365 Guides version 7.0 HoloLens app
+# Change a setting in the Dynamics 365 Guides HoloLens app

 If you're using Dynamics 365 Guides version 7.0, you can use touch to change a setting in the HoloLens app.
 The **Settings** screen has two settings: